15-days Japan Reiki-Trip

 Answer: There often is a big misunderstanding.
 A contract as most know means two correlating declarations of intention, so called offer and acceptance.
-Some people think the advertisement for a trip for a example is the offer and sending the booking form is the acceptance so that this would mean to have a contract.
-From commercial and juridical view it is different.
+Some people think the advertisement for a trip for an example is the offer and sending the booking form is the acceptance so that this would mean to have a contract.
+From commercial and juridical view, it is different.
 The advertisement is not an offer, it is the suggestion to the public to give an offer.
 The booking then is the offer.
 The acceptance, necessary for a valid contract, is the confirmation/invoice send by Holistika to the person that has send the booking form.
 The auto responder is just to confirm successful sending of the booking form.

 Question: Covid seems to be over.
 But any rules for what happens in case of?

 Answer: Well, first of all, Holistika refrains from rules, regulations, exclusion from participation and forced isolation and relies on voluntary cooperation of risk minimization and respect for other group participants.
 This of course does not exempt from the implementation of country-specific, official requirements.
 If Japan would require vaccinations or tests as entry rules (what fortunately is not the case), you would have to consider this.
 So, our Corona policy are more recommendations, advices and requests.